uctb/Urban-Dataset/README.md

 ##  Speed datasets

 The two traffic speed datasets are widely used in STTP research: METR-LA and PEMS-BAY from Los Angeles (LA) County and Bay Area, respectively.
 In METR-LA, 207 sensors record highway vehicles’ speeds for four months; In PEMS-BAY, there are 325 sensors for six months.
-Each sensor can be seen as a station, and we predict the traffic speed of each sensor at the next time slot.
+Each sensor can be seen as a station.

 Following shows the map-visualization of METR-LA and PEMS-BAY.